 The Employer shall lay off the employees affected within each classification in the inverse order of their seniority ranking with the Employer, provided those remaining are qualified to perform the work required.
-For the purposes of this article, qualified means able to perform the work required in the classification.
+For the purposes of this article, qualified means able to perform the work required in purposes of this article, qualified means able to perform the work required in the classification.
 For the purpose of layoff and recall, "qualified" means having the demonstrable skill, ability, and qualifications to do the work within a brief period of familiarization (for example, one week).